Welcome to Saturday Greetings 107.

 If you would like to read more about Navajo weaving, Navajo Rugs is a good place to start.

 I attempted to make our first cauliflower crust pizza.
 I followed the directions on the frozen Green Giant Shredded Cauliflower package.
 First, I microwaved the cauliflower and thought I had sufficiently squished the liquid out.
 I added the eggs and cheese and baked the crust.
 The crust appeared to be semi-crispy when I added the toppings.
 But, after 10 minutes in the oven, everything softened.
 I scooped the pizza onto our plates, and it was quite tasty.
 Do any of you have a reliable cauliflower pizza recipe?

 This first recipe comes to you courtesy of the Food Network Kitchen.
 It is Roasted Rosemary Chicken with Potatoes.
 I would still bake the potatoes for Mike, but I will probably have broccoli for my side.

 This smothered pork chop recipe from Country Living sounds like a good one.
 Let me know if you try it.

-I hope you enjoyed the roundup of items that I found this week.
-Don’t forget to comment below.
-Let me know if there is something you would like me to research.
+I hope you enjoyed my Saturday Greetings 107 roundup of items for this week.
+Contact me know if there is something you would like me to research.
 Until next Saturday, keep safe.